fornacif/summit-emea-tl07/README.md

 Throughout this lab, re-indexing of the /oak:index/damAssetLucene will be required to make configuration changes to take effect.

 Below are the steps required to re-index the damAssetLucene index.
-1. Open the */oak:index/damAssetLucene* node in the [CRXDE](http://localhost:4502/crx/de/index.jsp#/oak%3Aindex/damAssetLucene)
+1. Open the */oak:index/damAssetLucene* node in the [CRXDE Lite](http://localhost:4502/crx/de/index.jsp#/oak%3Aindex/damAssetLucene)
 2. Set *reindex* property to **true**
 3. Once re-index finished, the *reindex* property value must be equal to **false** and *reindexCount* incremented